 How long does it take to get my deed/document back?

-It takes three to five business days to be recorded.
-All documents are then mailed back to the name and return address on the document within one to two weeks.
+Documents are recorded within three to five business days.
+All documents are mailed back to the name and return address on the document within one to two weeks.
 The actual document submitted for recording is mailed back.
 The Register of Deeds does not create new documents.

 Still have questions regarding preparation of real estate documents?